 The federal and state governments will determine which vaccines are available for your state to receive.
 Pharmacies will adhere to Centers for Disease Control (CDC) and FDA guidance on administration of the vaccines.

-The vaccines that have been authorized to date require two injections for the best protection, while one vaccine (Johnson & Johnson) is effective after only one dose.
+Two vaccines (Pfizer and Moderna) that have been authorized to date require two injections for the best protection, while one vaccine (Johnson & Johnson) is effective after only one dose.
 For the two dose vaccines, one injection may not give full immunity to the virus; therefore, it is important that you receive both injections if you receive either Pfizer or Moderna.